 If you want the best education out there in General Agriculture it's hard to do better than Cornell University.
 Cornell University general agriculture majors make 35.8% more than the typical agriculture graduate.
 Ithaca, New York is an appropriate setting for learners who appreciate the active city life.

 It's hard to beat University of Delaware if you wish to pursue General Agriculture as a major.
 Agriculture majors from University of Delaware get a earnings boost of approximately 19.6% over the typical income of general agriculture majors.
-The destination of Newark, Delaware, is nice for individuals who favor a quiet, suburban region.
+This school is located in the suburban area of Newark, Delaware, close to shops and other amusement.

 Any student pursuing a degree in General Agriculture has to check out Rutgers University - New Brunswick.
 Students who graduate from the agriculture program make around $41,558 in their early career salary and $79,997 in their mid-career salary.
 New Brunswick, New Jersey is the perfect setting for young people who like the fast moving urban lifestyle.

 Pennsylvania State University - Main Campus is a great decision for students pursuing a General Agriculture degree.
-Students who graduate from the agriculture program make an average of $39,770 in the first five years of their career and $71,330 after their first five years of their career.
+Students who graduate from this program report average early career wages of $39,770 and mid-career wages of $71,330.
 With more than 20,000 students, this institution is one of the largest schools in the U.S..

 Delaware State University is among your best bets if you're planning on studying General Agriculture.
 Students from the general agriculture program at Delaware State University earn 1.5% more than the typical graduate with the same degree.
 The location in an important city is wonderful for scholars trying to find adequate opportunities for social networking, adventure, and discovery.